KayVin065/Boko-Hacks-2025/README2.md

    - Previously, there was a race condition with the contribute processes; if the "Make Contribution" button was pressed several times quickly, the "Personal Funds" amount could become negative since there was nothing in place to ensure the value for amount wasn't being read before it was updated by a previous process.
 We added a lock to make sure additional processes will wait before reading or altering the amount inside "Personal Funds".<br>

 4. Document Upload:
    - The file upload size was unrestricted, so we restricted it to 100 KB.
+Realistically, we'd like this to be 50 MB, but for testing purposes, we made it smaller.
    - We implemented virus checking for the file upload, but it doesn't work as intended because of the HTTP status of the web application that we couldn't change.
 We used VirusTotal to check file insecurity before being saved to the system; malicious files are to be rejected and deleted.
 Due to the insecure nature of the HTTP connection the files are coming from, VirusTotal will flag any file uploaded as malicious.
 This makes it difficult to show VirusTotal allowing files to be uploaded.
 This functionality is currently commented out in files.py to showcase the file upload size restriction, but here are steps to see it/how we were able to use it:

   * Create a VirusTotal account at https://www.virustotal.com/gui/home/upload.